ILC Case Study

 As a luxury global brand, Louis Vuitton wanted to communicate with clients via Social Media, Chat and SMS.
 It needed a ‘social’ tone of voice and style that reflected the world of luxury and superior service without appearing over trendy or informal.

 It wanted to understand the different types of conversation clients were looking to have and how to handle them.
-With this knowledge it could then create a social media reference guide for client service advisors and their teams.
+With this knowledge it could create a social media reference guide for client service advisors and their teams.

 The first step was to research how the market engaged with big name brands socially and digitally and to understand the implications of this.